Mahesh Elkunchwar: Career

 He taught English literature at Dharampeth Arts, Commerce College, Nagpur and M. P. Deo Memorial Science College, Nagpur, until retiring as its Head in 1999.
 He was a guest professor of screen play-writing at the Film and Television Institute, Pune in 2000–2001.
 He taught as a visiting professor at the National school of Drama, New Delhi for a number of years.

 Elkunchwar has experimented with many forms of dramatic expression, ranging from the realistic to symbolic, expressionist to absurd theatre with theme ranging from creativity to life, sterility to death and has influenced modern Indian theatre for more than three decades.
 Elkunchwar emerged onto the national theatre scene with the publication of his one-act play Sultan in 1967 in noted literary magazine Satyakatha.
 This play was immediately noticed by Vijaya Mehta; she went on to direct four of his early plays, including Holi and Sultan in 1969 and 1970 for Rangayan.
 A number of commercial hits followed such as Holi (1969), Raktapushpa (1971), Party (1972), Virasat (1982), and Atamkatha (1987).

 Considered a successor to Vijay Tendulkar, Elkunchwar's plays are written in Marathi, the Indian language that is spoken by approximately 90 million people.
 The plays have been subsequently translated into multiple Indian and Western languages (including English, French and German).

 In 1984, his play Holi was made into the film Holi by Ketan Mehta, for which he wrote the screenplay.
 In the same year, Govind Nihalani directed a film, Party, based on his eponymous play.
 Sonata (2017), a film starring Aparna Sen, Shabana Azmi and Lilette Dubey was based on Elkunchwar's eponymous play.

-A lesser known fact about him is as Mahesh Elkunchwar, the essayist.
-His collection of essays 'Maunraag' has broken new grounds in this genre and was considered the book of the decade in 2012.
-An uncanny blend of autobiographical and meditative, His essay show his erudition and a vivid imagination.
+Elkunchwar has also written essays, collected in a volume titled Maunraag.
+The collection has been noted for its contributions to the genre and was cited as the book of the decade in 2012.
+The essays combine autobiographical and meditative elements.

+In 2026, Elkunchwar's play Eka Natacha Mrityu, written in 2005, received its first stage production after remaining unstaged for over two decades.
+Directed by Atul Pethe and featuring Abhay Mahajan in the title role, the production premiered at The Box in Pune from 9 to 12 July 2026, with Elkunchwar in attendance.
+It was subsequently presented from 24 to 26 July 2026 as the inaugural production at the newly established Rangmandap theatre in Nagpur.